appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox-group.md

 #### options `Array`

 <dd>

-The options property is an array that contains the values of all the available options
+The `options` property is an array that contains the values of all the available options.

 </dd>